BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 # Hackintosh-HP-Z420-620-820-OpenCore

 This is my OC 0.7.1 setup for HP Z420/620/820 workstations.
-Tested for Catalina (latest 10.15.7, everthing works, except Sleep Mode.
-Some minor issue with USB3) and Big Sur (latest 11.5.1, except Sleep/USB3).
+It supports all three HP models.
+Tested for latest Catalina and Big Sur.

+Catalina 10.15.7 - Everthing works, except Sleep mode and some minor issue with USB3.
+USB3 at full speed for attached storage device.
+Other USB3 attaching perepherals, however, is a hit-and-miss.

+Big Sur 11.5.1 - Similar to Catalina, but USB3 is practically non-funcional.

-For **post-install:** For full CPU power management, you may need to create your own CPU specific SSDT (ssdtPRGen).
-I have included a few I created for my systems.
-Simpley replace "SSDT-CPUPM.aml", in ACPI fodler, with one matching your CPU model.
-If your CPU is different, you need to run ssdtPRGen on your target sustem ro create this SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)".
+For **post-install:** For full CPU power management, you need to replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
+I have provided a few from my systems.
+Simple overwrite this SSDT file with an appropriate one .
+If your CPU is different, you need to run ssdtPRGen ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) on the target sustem ro create this SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)".
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.
 The one in this EFI folder is anonnymized, for install only.
 DO NOT USE it with your Apple ID!

 **My systems:**